UWNETLAB/metaknowledge/Docs/docs.md

 >
 >> Author, Year, Journal, Volume, Page, DOI
 >
->Author is the author's name in the form of first last name first initial followed sometime by a period.
+>Author is the author's name in the form of first last name first initial sometimes followed by a period.
 >Year is the year of publication.
 >Journal being the 29-Character Source Abbreviation of the journal.
 >Volume is the volume number(s) of the publication preceded by a V